nhsconnect/prm-practice-migration-staging/guide/01-kick-off.md

 <!-- [UPLIFT] added the word 'meeting' -->
 ## Purpose of Kick-off Meeting
 <!-- [UPLIFT] changed sub-heading from 'What is a Kick-off?' -->
-A ‘Kick-off’ is where you gather all the key people who will be involved in your migration to discuss the end to end process of migrating your solution.
+A ‘Kick-off’ is where you gather all the key people who will be involved in your migration to discuss the end-to-end process of migrating your solution.
 The objective is to assign roles and get everyone on the same page about what needs to happen and when.

 ### As a priority, you should discuss...